-Natively grown in South America and Asia, the custard apple portrays an innate ability to be resistant to drought, flourishing in extreme climatic conditions and rock-structured soil.
-This quality when teamed up with its inherent nutritional qualities and the plethora of advantages offered to health makes it first in the race of tackling malnutrition and nutritional deficiencies.
+Natively grown in South America and Asia, the custard apple portrays an innate ability to resist drought, flourishing in extreme climatic conditions and rock-structured soil.
+This quality when teamed up with its inherent nutritional qualities and the plethora of advantages offered to health makes it first in the race to tackle malnutrition and nutritional deficiencies.

 Health benefits of consuming custard apple

 Although high in calories, custard apple provides glucose and fructose, simple sugars needed for the body’s energy sustenance.
 Also being a rich source of iron, it helps in eliminating anaemia and relieves the body from lethargy.

 Custard apple has a treasury of nutrients that are skin-enriching.
 Vitamin B5, vitamin A, vitamin C, zinc, and copper work in synchronization to offer relief from acne, allergies, abscesses, and other sorts of typical skin ailments.

 Medical research has revealed that the acetogenin compounds found in custard apples have immaculate cancer-reversing properties.
 Consuming custard apples on regular basis averts tumours and inflammation.